dcycle/jenkins-pipeline-public-csv-to-private-chart/README.md

 In the GitHub interface for the repo, go to settings > deploy keys, and add a new deploy key with the title Jenkins, the contents of your public key, and allow write access.

-In Jenkins credentials, add a credential of type "Secret file", call it MY_REPO_DEPLOY_KEY; put the username git, and add your private key (you might first have to copy it to your ~/Desktop folder or the file manager won't see it because .ssh is hidden).
+In Jenkins credentials, add a credential of type "Secret text", call it MY_REPO_DEPLOY_KEY; put the contents of your private key by removing the prefix and suffix, and putting semicolons instead of newlines.
+For example, if your private SSH key looks like:

+    -----BEGIN OPENSSH PRIVATE KEY-----
+    abc123
+    xyz789
+    -----END OPENSSH PRIVATE KEY-----

+You should put:

+    abc123;xyz789

 ### Create the google-sheets-to-csv-public job